ADVRHumanoids/iit-coman-ros-pkg/README.md

 -----------
 contains the urdf.xacro description of COMAN as well as files that are needed in the simulation in GAZEBO.
 Every time one of these files are changed you have to use the script inside the script/ folder to copy that file in coman_gazebo/sdf and in your /home/user/.gazebo/models folders.
+Running this script requires ROS and some python dependencies.
+You can just install a precompiled version of the urdf and sdf, though.
+Instructions are in the coman_gazebo section of this readme.
-Before using the script check the dependency on BeautifulSoup4:
+After installing ros (tested on ros hydro),  make sure the dependency on BeautifulSoup4 is satisfied before using the script:
 ```
 sudo easy_install beautifulsoup4
 ```